Why do state and local government offices choose Charon® for legacy server virtualization?

 Charon legacy hardware emulation solutions provide a way for government offices to prevent unplanned downtime due to hardware failure.
 With implementation typically completed in five business days or less—and cutover scheduled outside of business hours—interruption to employees and business operations is minimal.

-If you’re running applications on classic PDP-11, VAX, Alpha, HP 3000, or Sun SPARC systems, let us help you virtualize your hardware.
-Join government offices around the world that have emulated their hardware and start mitigating risk, lowering costs, improving application performance, and preserving your applications with Charon emulation solutions.
+If you’re running applications on legacy PDP-11, VAX, Alpha, HP 3000, or Sun SPARC systems, let us help you emulate the hardware.
+Join government offices around the world that have emulated their hardware: mitigate risk, lower costs, improve performance, and preserve your applications with Charon.

 Read about how one local government office used Charon to solve their legacy hardware problem and improve performance.